Athens City Guide

 When to Visit

-The ideal time to experience Athens is during the shoulder seasons of spring (April to June) and autumn (September to October).
-During these months, the weather is pleasantly warm without the stifling heat of mid-summer, making it perfect for exploring the Acropolis and wandering through Plaka.
-You will encounter significantly fewer crowds than in the peak months, and accommodation prices are generally more competitive.
+The ideal window to experience Athens is during the shoulder seasons of spring (April to June) and autumn (September to October).
+During these months, the weather is pleasantly warm without the stifling heat of the Mediterranean summer, making it perfect for exploring the Acropolis.
+Travelers encounter fewer crowds at major archaeological sites and enjoy more competitive pricing on accommodations compared to the peak summer rush.